Webbery, Alverdiscott: Lippingcott

 The Lippingcott family is believed to have originated either at a manor named "Lovacott" or "Luffincott", of which a range of possible locations exists, and of which their surname is a corruption.
 A possibility is "Lovacott" in the parish of Shebbear in the hundred of Shebbear, listed in the Domesday Book as LOVECOTE, the 17th of the 31 Devonshire manors of Roald Dubbed held in chief from King William the Conqueror.

 An alternative origin of the family is the manor and the present parish of "Luffincott", not mentioned in the Domesday Book, which has its own church of St James.
 This is situated in the Hundred of Black Torrington, and is not identical to the DB LOVECOTE in Shebbear.
 A further estate named "Lovacott", is situated in the parish of Alverdiscott only 1 1/2 miles north-east of Webbery.
 The Lippingcott family still held Webbery in the early 17th century, when Risdon (d.1640) wrote his work the Survey of Devon.

-A member of the Lippingcott family was an early settler in the American Colonies, and his descendants are fairly frequent visitors to Webbery today.
+A member of the Lippingcott family, Richard Lippincott, was an early settler in the American Colonies, and his descendants are fairly frequent visitors to Webbery today.